The Best Savings Accounts in Alabama of 2023

 High savings rates with lower fees

 Low fees and high rates are why online savings are so much better than other savings accounts.
-Over the course of a few years, the high interest rate on an online savings account can be worth hundreds or thousands of dollars.
+Over a few years, the high-interest rate on an online savings account can be worth hundreds or thousands of dollars.

 Low minimum deposits

-Online savings accounts also win out over traditional savings accounts due to their low minimum deposits.
+Online savings accounts also win out over traditional ones due to their low minimum deposits.

-Many brick and mortar banks will require between $25 and $100 before you can open a savings accounts.
+Many brick-and-mortar banks will require between $25 and $100 before you can open a savings account.
 Most online banks require $1 or less to open an account.
 That makes it easy to get started with saving.

 FDIC insurance still applies

-Online banks are just as safe as traditional banks, thanks to insurance from the Federal Deposit Insurance Corporation.
+Online banks are just as safe as traditional banks, thanks to Federal Deposit Insurance Corporation insurance.

-The FDIC offers up to $250,000 in insurance per account type, per customer at a bank.
-If you never let your combined savings account balances exceed $250,000, you can’t lose money by depositing it to an online bank.
-If the bank is ever unable to return your money, the FDIC will reimburse you for the amount lost.
+The FDIC offers up to $250,000 in insurance per account type per customer at a bank.
+If you never let your combined savings account balances exceed $250,000, you can't lose money by depositing it in an online bank.
+If the bank cannot return your money, the FDIC will reimburse you for the lost amount.

-Working with a local Alabama bank brings a couple of significant benefits.
+Working with a local Alabama bank does have its benefits and downsides.

-First, is the fact that local banks excel at providing the services that local customers need.
+First, local banks excel at providing the services that local customers need.

-National banks have to offer generic services that are useful to the majority of consumers.
+National banks have to offer generic services that are useful to most consumers.

 A local bank can offer services that are only useful to locals.
-For example, if you live in a more rural, farm-based community, your local bank might offer special loans for agricultural equipment.
+For example, if you live in a more rural, farm-based community, your local bank might provide particular loans for agricultural equipment.

 Another benefit is that local banks are better at providing personalized service.